FARMERS, GARDENERS, BAKERS, AND CRAFTERS

 Can I sell mushrooms?

-- Vendors will be allowed to sell Morel Mushrooms.
-ALL vendors with morel mushrooms MUST have product inspected by a board member or the Market Master before they are allowed to sell.
+- Vendors will be allowed to sell commercially raised mushrooms if they provide documentation showing their source.
+Wild mushrooms, such as morel or sponge mushrooms must be individually inspected and found to be safe by a certified mushroom identification expert.
 If a vendor is only selling morel mushrooms they are not permitted to close their booth before the conclusion of the market day, so please be prepared to stay even if your items sell out before the end of market.

 What license and permits are required?